 Docker Part 4: building and publishing custom docker images

 In the first and second part, we covered the fundamentals of running a container by preparing our system for managing docker containers and what exactly it means to use a docker container against other virtualization technologies from a technical perspective.
-Then, on the third part, we went hands on with docker images, learned the basics and created our first Notepad container using either WordPress or DokuWiki.
+Then, in the third part, we went hands-on with docker images, learned the basics, and created our first Notepad container using either WordPress or DokuWiki.

 In this fourth part, we are going to see how docker images are built and we will create our own custom image ready to be downloaded and shared with our friends, colleagues and communities.

 For this tutorial, we will use the Whale Docker image.
 The Whale is the official mascot of Docker and the Whale docker image resembles the cowsay program which generates ASCII pictures of a cow in the terminal with a message.
 It can also generate pictures using pre-made images of other animals, such as Tux the Penguin, and the Linux mascot.

 Introduction to Docker Files

 In the previous part, we introduced ourselves to the Docker Hub and learned that it is a cloud-based centralized resource for container image discovery, image building, and distribution of those images.
 We also learned that a docker image is a multi-layer image on top of a base image.
 That said, using a base image removes the hassle of creating from scratch a suitable OS for docker image and gives us the option to customize the upper layers where our software will reside.